Der-Zauberer/PassengerInformationSystem/CONTRIBUTING.md

 1. Clone the project with `git clone https://github.com/Der-Zauberer/PassengerInformationSystem` in your project workspace
 2. If you are using eclipse:
-    * Click on `File > New > Java Project` in the programm menu
+    * Click on `File > New > Java Project` in the program menu
     * Uncheck `Use default location` and select your cloned project folder (name and other fields should be filled automatically after that)
     * Click on `Finish`
     * Don't create the module-info if eclipse asks
     * Do a right-click on the project in the Package-Explorer on the left side and select `Configure > Convert to Maven Project`
     * Do a right-click on the project in the Package-Explorer on the left side and select `Maven > Update Project...` and select `OK`
 3. If you are using IntelliJ:
     * Click on `New > Project from Existing Source...` in the program menu
     * Select your cloned project folder
     * Select `Maven` and click on `Create`
+4. Enable lombok in your IDE [Guide](https://www.baeldung.com/lombok-ide)
-4. You can run the project as Java Application in your IDE
+5. You can run the project as Java Application in your IDE
-5. You can export the project with the maven goal `package` in your IDE or with `maven package` in the command line if maven is installed
+6. You can export the project with the maven goal `package` in your IDE or with `maven package` in the command line if maven is installed

 ## Conventional Commits